Emily Buddle

 Eligible to supervise Masters and PhD - email supervisor to discuss availability.

-Dr. Emily Buddle is a Research Fellow within the School of Humanities where she contributes to projects within the Food Values Research Group and the ARC Training Centre for Future Crops Development.
-With a knack for connecting the seemingly unconnectable and driven by a relentless curiosity, she uses qualitative and creative methods to delve deep into social issues in agriculture and food to better understand the socio-cultural context of science and innovation, agricultural production, and food consumption.
-She ensures her research can create impact for the relevant industry sector by focusing on combining interdisciplinary scholarship with practical applications.
+Dr. Emily Buddle is a Research Fellow within the School of Humanities where she leads the Food Values Research Group, and contributes to projects within the ARC Training Centre for Future Crops Development.
+Driven by her natural curiosity, she uses creative and qualitative methods to delve deep into social issues in agriculture and food to better understand the socio-cultural context of science and innovation, agricultural production, and food consumption.
+Emily enjoys working with Australian and international colleagues from universities such as Australian National University and The University of Nottingham, and industry partners from across the agricultural sector.

-In the midst of her professional interests, Dr. Emily Buddle's spirit thrives in her rural life, adding “farmer” to the many number of hats she wears, overseeing a sheep, beef cattle, and grain business with her husband and “mini farmer”.
-Balancing her academic pursuits and the joys and challenges of farming and motherhood, she exemplifies the harmonious blend of dedication, innovation, and grounded practicality.
+In the midst of her professional interests, Emily's spirit thrives in her rural life, adding “farmer” to the many number of hats she wears, overseeing a sheep, beef cattle, and grain business with her husband and “mini farmer”.
+While recognising that she cannot "do it all", Emily attempts to balance her academic pursuits and the joys and challenges of farming and motherhood, and hopes to be an example of what it means to be dedicated, innovative and grounded in practicality.

 Dr. Emily Buddle's unique journey serves as a testament to the infinite possibilities that lie at the intersection of academia and real-world impact.
-With her insatiable hunger for knowledge, relentless dedication to communication and research translation, and deep-rooted connection to the land, she continues to inspire and shape the future of research at the intersect between agriculture and community, all while nurturing her own thriving farm and family.
+With her appetite for knowledge, dedication to communication and research translation, and deep-rooted connection to the land, she continues to inspire and shape the future of research at the intersection between agriculture and community, all while nurturing her own thriving farm and family.

 Using creative and qualitative methods, Emily delves deep into social issues in agriculture and food to better understand the socio-cultural context of science and innovation, agricultural production, and food consumption.